Celtic coins are cultural artifacts to be considered in the scheme of ancient European history

 Map illustrating the Greek and Roman coin prototypes that appeared in Celtic settlements; “Zickzackgruppe” coin may have originated near the yellow region

-By the end of the 4th century, a number of tribes in Eastern Europe supported the Kings Philip II and Alexander III “the Great” on their conquests to extend Macedonian authority.
+By the end of the fourth century, a number of tribes in Eastern Europe supported kings Philip II and Alexander III “the Great” on their conquests to extend Macedonian authority.
 Celtic soldiers almost certainly were paid with Macedonian coins, which were returned to their homelands and circulated.
 When the economy expanded and the Celts struck coins, they naturally copied the designs of the coins already in use.

 Celtic Coins Currently Available on eBay